 What are the benefits of dental bridges?

-- Restore your natural smile.
+- Preserves your natural face shape

 What is the procedure for dental bridge work?